The statistics tell it, and there is no doubt that every day the consumption of online video becomes more and more popular and widespread.

-So, you have the full right to ask yourself what all the ‘hype’ about videos in the online marketing world is about and if video really does help you sell real estate?
+So, you have the full right to ask yourself what all the ‘hype’ about videos in the digital marketing world is about.
+And also, if video really does help you sell real estate.

-I mean, what matters, in the end, is the bottom line, not a ‘hype’.
+In the end, what matters is the bottom line, not ‘hype.’

-Because the retention rate is higher (72% of customers prefer video when it comes to learning about a product or service), revenue can be grown 49% faster.
+Because the retention rate is higher (72% of customers prefer video when learning about a product or service), revenue can be grown 49% faster.

 Also, on landing pages, video can increase conversions by 80%.